cs280-berkeley/cs280-berkeley.github.io/index.md

 **Office hours - Location: TBD**
+- Jitendra Malik: After lecture
+- Angjoo Kanazawa: After lecture
 - Jathushan: TBD
 - Rahul: TBD
 - Ryan: TBD

-**Policy:** Please see the [syllabus (not yet available)]() for the course email address.
+**Policy:** Please see the [syllabus (not yet available)]() for administrative details.
 To keep discussions organized, please do not email the instructor or GSIs directly.
 We are using Ed Discussion for communication (private or public) as much as possible.

 **Prerequisites:** Students should have mastery over content from COMPSCI 189, COMPSCI 182, COMPSCI 180/280A.
 We will not be teaching basic image processing (convolution, gaussian smoothing, fourier transforms), basic deep learning (PyTorch, Jax, TensorFlow), stereo/homography.